shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

 | http://www.productnetworks.org/transition/integrate/cross-platform    | `http.referer`          |
 | Mozilla/5.0 (iPhone; CPU iPhone OS 8_3_2 like Mac OS X; en-US)        | `http.useragent`        |

-Refering to the <a href="https://docs.datadoghq.com/logs/processing/parsing/overview" target="_blank">%{MATCHER:EXTRACT:FILTER} syntax</a> in the <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> documentation, you can use the following matchers and parsing elements.
+Refering to the <a href="https://docs.datadoghq.com/logs/processing/parsing/overview" target="_blank">%{MATCHER:EXTRACT:FILTER} syntax</a> in the <a href="https://docs.datadoghq.com/logs/processing/parsing/" target="_blank">Parsing</a> documentation, you can use the following matchers for the parsing elements.

 | Matcher    | Attribute               | Pattern                                   |
 | ---------- | ----------------------- | ------------------------------------------|